BlackNovaTech/goJASM/README.md

 $ gojasm --help
 ```

+## IJVM extensions

+gojasm has a few extensions on the JAS language specification, just for ease of use:

+- **numbers**: gojasm allows you to define numbers using either normal (10),
+hex (0x10), octal (012), and binary (0b1010), instead of only the normal form
+- **#print macro**: gojasm has a macro, `#print "text to print"` which will be
+converted to the corresponding BIPUSH and OUT instructions.

 ## Custom IJVM configuration

 By default we load the equivalent to the Mic-1 default configuration file,